 Short Bio (For Press Release):

-Johnny is an award-winning country artist with more than 20 albums recorded with several bands.
-This versatile guitarist turned singer-songwriter, has been on stage since age 6, entertaining audiences throughout North America, and beyond.
-After years as a dedicated band member, Johnny struck out on his his own in 2018 with a batch of songs, and a plane ticket bound for Nashville.
-Hitting the studio with the help and talents of producer Smith Curry, Johnny recorded his debut single “Outlaw”, a song met enthusiastically by country music fans and radio alike.
+Johnny is an award-winning Country music artist with dozens of albums recorded with several bands.
+This versatile guitarist/ singer-songwriter, has been on stage since age 6, entertaining music fans all over with his fun stage persona, catchy originals, and hot guitar licks..
+After years as a dedicated band member, Johnny struck out on his own with a batch of songs, and a plane ticket bound for Nashville.
+Hitting the famed music row studios with Producer and CMHOF member Smith Curry, Johnny would emerge with his debut single as a solo artist “Outlaw”, a song met enthusiastically by Country Radio, and fans alike.

-An award-winning, Nashville recording artist, with a contrasting discography spanning over 20 years.
-This gifted guitarist, and talented singer-songwriter has spent his life immersed in music, entertaining audiences since age 6.
+An award-winning, Nashville recording artist, with a discography spanning over 20 years.
+This gifted guitarist, and talented singer-songwriter has spent life immersed in music, and travel, entertaining audiences since age 6.

-Johnny grew up on a staple of Rock records, and Country radio, and by the time he was in first grade, he was writing his own songs and performing onstage.
-In his teen years, he started to make a name around the Pacific NW as a gifted, soulful guitarist with a love for country chicken pickin and hard driving rock riffage.
+Johnny grew up on a staple of Rock records, and Country radio hits, and by the time he was in first grade, he was writing his own songs and performing onstage.
+In his teen years, he started to make a name around the Pacific NW as a gifted, soulful guitarist with a love for country chicken pickin and driving rock riffage.

-During this time, he would join the ranks of a few different acts, touring hard, warming up for major artists, and putting his stamp on several albums.
-A couple music for tv deals, and occasional acting gig kept the lights on, while dreams of being in a “signed” band, going out on tour, and hearing his music on the radio were becoming realized.
+During his adolescence, he would join the ranks of a few different acts, touring hard, warming up for major artists, and putting his stamp on several albums.
+A couple music for tv deals would follow, with the occasional acting gig to make ends meet while dreams of going out on tour, and hearing his music on the radio and TV were becoming realized.

 It was also during this time he had the pleasure of doing some serious fundraising in the name of Susan G Komen Breast Cancer Foundation, United Way, and Red Cross, raising over $1,000,000 along side his bandmates in the teen rock band MindFrame.